-Deep Brook Sub-Regional Basin TMDL Summary
+Ekonk Brook Sub-Regional Basin TMDL Summary

-The TMDL analysis for the Deep Brook Sub-Regional Basin was conducted at one site, station 43, which is representative for this segment.
-The analysis indicates that the site is influenced by sources of bacteria active under both wet weather and dry weather conditions.
-Station 43 indicated a 43% wet weather reduction of indicator bacteria and a 28% reduction for dry weather.
+The TMDL analysis for the Ekonk Brook Sub-Regional Basin was conducted at one representative site, site 789 (figure 1).
+This site is influenced by sources of bacteria active under both wet weather and dry weather conditions.
 Generally, percent reductions for wet weather conditions were found to be slightly higher than dry weather conditions.
 Reductions in the Waste Load Allocation (WLA) can be achieved through the detection and elimination of illicit discharges to the storm sewers and the upgrade of failed sanitary infrastructure.
-The WLA also includes regulated stormwater and can be further reduced by the installation of engineered controls to minimize the surge of stormwater to the river, promote groundwater recharge, and improve water quality will also reduce inputs of bacteria to the river.
+The WLA also includes unregulated municipal and industrial stormwater and can be further reduced by the installation of engineered controls to minimize the surge of stormwater to the river, promote groundwater recharge, and improve water quality will also reduce inputs of bacteria to the river.
 Since illicit discharges and failed sanitary collection systems may also be active at some sites during dry conditions, it is likely that corrective actions aimed at eliminating these sources will also reduce the Load Allocation (LA).
 Other contributors to the LA include domestic animal waste, wildlife, and stormwater input as sheet flow.

-Station 43 in the Deep Brook Sub-Regional Basin, Newtown Connecticut.
-Map available at www.Bing.com.
+Figure 1: Station 789 in the Ekonk Brook Sub-Regional Basin.
+Map available at www.Bing.com